 Schaffenroth, V., Barlow, B. N., Geier, S., et al.: The EREBOS project: Investigating the effect of substellar and low-mass stellar companions on late stellar evolution.
 Survey, target selection, and atmospheric parameters, 2019, A&A, 630, 80

-Hypervelocity stars (HVSs) travel with such extreme velocities that they are unbound to the gravitational potential of our galaxy.
-Dynamical ejection via gravitational interaction with a massive black hole is their most likely origin, but also ejections from an extremely tight binary by a thermonuclear supernova explosion are possible.
+Runaway stars have been ejected from their birthplaces and are often found in unexpected environments.
+Hypervelocity stars (HVSs) even travel with velocities so extreme that they are unbound to the gravitational potential of our galaxy.
+Dynamical ejection in dense clusters, gravitational interactions with a massive black hole or ejections from tight binary by supernova explosions are discussed as possible ejection mechanisms.

 Irrgang, A., Geier, S., Heber, U., et al.: PG 1610+062: a runaway B star challenging classical ejection mechanisms, 2019, A&A, 628, 5

 Press releases: Keck Observatory, Scientific American

 Geier, S., Fuerst, F., Ziegerer, E., et al.: The fastest unbound star in our Galaxy ejected by a thermonuclear supernova, 2015, Science, 347, 1126